scooterthedev/hackpadtracker/README.md

 2. Run `npm install` to install all the necessary dependencies.

 3. Go to vercel, and link up your repository to a new vercel project.
+Make sure under *Framework Perset* to set it to *Vite*, or else the deployment will fail.

 4. Create a new slack bot for auth at https://api.slack.com/apps under the Hack Club workspace.